Exact counts of elliptic curves of bounded height over $\mathbb F_q(t)$ in characteristics $2$ and $3$: Acknowledgements

 \section{Acknowledgements}

-Warm thanks to Dori Bejleri, Scott Mullane, Tristan Phillips and Matthew Satriano for numerous helpful discussions.
+Warm thanks to Dori Bejleri, Andrea Di Lorenzo, Scott Mullane, Tristan Phillips and Matthew Satriano for numerous helpful discussions.
 The author was partially supported by the ARC grant DP210103397 and the Sydney Mathematical Research Institute.

 Jun--Yong Park \enspace -- \enspace \texttt{june.park@sydney.edu.au} \\ \textsc{School of Mathematics and Statistics, University of Sydney, Australia} \\